Our focus at Giant Leap Summer Science Workshops is to give

 AT A WORLD CLASS UNIVERSITY

 Dr. Alfred Freilich is a graduate of Columbia University in New York, NY and Stevens Institute of Technology in Hoboken, NJ.
 He has many years of experience in teaching at the university level as well as working in industry.
 Research and Development work in Materials Science and Electronics were his main fields.
-As for last few years he was also involved in Seton Hall University outreach programs and he's a Giant Leap program director.
+As for the last few years he was also involved in Seton Hall University outreach programs and is the Giant Leap program director.

 Laboratory of Electrophysics and Atmospheric Plasmas (LEAP) in the Department of Physics, at Seton Hall University in South Orange, New Jersey.
-We are conveniently located by the South Orange Train Station.
+We are conveniently located 1.5 miles from the South Orange Train Station.

-We have very limited funding to partially support students who are in need of financial aid.
-This is on a case by case basis.
+We have very limited funding to partially support students who are in need of financial aid which is conducted on a case-by-case basis.